 Why there are warning labels of our products

 Some of our products contain one or more of the chemicals listed in Proposition 65, but such containing does not mean using our products will necessarily lead to cancer or reproductive harm.

 As proposition 65 only listed the chemicals, but did not mention exposure limit requirements, we have chosen to attach a warning label on any product that contains potentially toxic chemicals regardless of the level of exposure.

-Businesses decide whether to put warning labels on their products based on their knowledge of the types of chemicals in them.
-Manufacturers are not required to provide the OEHHA with any information about the products.
-That means the OEHHA doesn’t know which chemical the warning refers to, how exposure could occur, or how much of the chemical a consumer is likely to be exposed to.
-All of these factors are critical when determining how much risk it might pose.
+On the other hand, OEHHA doesn’t know which chemical the warning refers to, how exposure could occur, or how much of the chemical a consumer is likely to be exposed to.
+All of these factors are critical when determining how much risk a chemical might pose.
 The OEHHA cannot offer information to help consumers figure out what the potential risk is and how to avoid it.
-These kinds of details can only come from the product’s manufacturer.

 Is it safe to use products with the warning labels?

 Under normal use, we believe that the exposure brought by our products can be negligible in “no significant risk” range; A Proposition 65 warning label does not necessarily indicate a product is in violation of any product-safety standards or requirements.
 If you have any further concerns, please feel free to visit the following link and learn more about proposition 65.